ptomato/talks/guadec2022/README.md

 <!--
   Today I'll be talking about what's new with JavaScript in GNOME.
 I've given similar talks at previous GUADECs and this is the 2022 episode, so if you've been here before you probably know what to expect.

   As every year, this talk is primarily aimed at people who write code for the GNOME platform in the JavaScript programming language, whether that is GNOME Shell, apps, shell extensions, or even command line scripts.
-  GNOME has its own JavaScript engine, GJS, which is an extended version of the JavaScript engine from the Firefox browser.
+GNOME has its own JavaScript engine for all these purposes, GJS, which is an extended version of the JavaScript engine from the Firefox browser.

   The difference from last year is that I asked for a shorter presentation slot.
-In past years I talked a lot in the "what's new and what's next" sections about the various ways to modernize your code, but nowadays we are running a pretty modern JavaScript in GNOME, with no modernization "backlog".
+In past years I talked a lot in the "what's new and what's next" sections about the various ways to modernize your code, but nowadays we are running a pretty modern JavaScript in GNOME already, with no modernization "backlog".
 So while I'll still give a tour of what's new and what's next, I'll speed through that part of the presentation pretty quickly.
-I won't leave it out - lots of people contributed lots of cool things and that deserves celebration!
+I won't leave it out - lots of people contributed lots of cool things and that deserves recognition!
 But we have a lot more visibility of these improvements these days, with better documentation, a more active community of GJS developers, and initiatives like This Week in GNOME, so a yearly GUADEC talk is no longer the only channel where people find out about these things.

   So, the rest of the presentation will be about what we need help with.
 As every year, I'll talk about the "Big Hammer" bug and what help we need to finally squash it.
 But there are also projects at every other level that you can get involved with.
 -->